List of Teenage Mutant Ninja Turtles (2003 TV series) episodes: Season 5: Ninja Tribunal (2006)

+4Kids TV started showing "The Ninja Tribunal" and the 12 completed episodes of this season weekly beginning on April 22, 2006.

 Season 6: Fast Forward (2006–07)

-The sixth season, subtitled Fast Forward, originally aired between July 29, 2006 and October 27, 2007, beginning with the "Future Shellshock" episode.
+The sixth season, subtitled Fast Forward, originally aired between July 29, 2006 and October 27, 2007, beginning with the episode "Future Shellshock."
 It includes new designs for all returning characters.

-Season 7: Back to the Sewer (2008–2009)
+Season 7: Back to the Sewer (2008–09)

 For most of the final season of the series, subtitled Back to the Sewer, the Shredder of the virtual world of Cyberspace is the main villain, and Master Splinter is trapped deep within virtual limbo with a desperate Donatello resolved to restore his real world form.

-"Mayhem from Mutant Island" shorts

-Starting March 7, 2009, a series of 13 shorts, called "chapters", ranging from 90 seconds to two minutes in length, began airing on The CW4Kids during episodes of TMNT: Back to the Sewer and Chaotic: M'arrillian Invasion.
-They were streamed on the 4Kids website a week in advance of airing them on television.
-The episodes comprise a single story called "Mayhem from Mutant Island."
-On March 27, 2010 the 13 shorts were re-aired complied together as a single episode titled "Mayhem from Mutant Island".

 Television film

-A direct to TV and DVD movie based on the series was produced by 4Kids Entertainment; it aired on The CW4Kids on November 21, 2009.
+A TV movie based on the series was produced by 4Kids Entertainment.
+It premiered November 21, 2009 on The CW4Kids.